 - Disfigurement and scar tissue

-Your medical malpractice lawyer will calculate the various damages to be demanded in your case based on:
+Your medical malpractice lawyer will calculate the various damages in your case based on:

 - Medical records